alexrkass/jobs.uploadvr.com/README.md

 # jobs.uploadvr.com
-JS footer and custom CSS to overhaul functionality of jobs.uploadvr.com

 These files are the final version of a frontend overhaul of jobs.uploadvr.com.
-All changes were ideated by myself, a UX designer, and the CEO, and 99% of code architecture and implementation is my own work.
+All changes were ideated by a UX designer and the CEO with my input and 99% of code architecture and implementation is my own work.

 #Modifications include:

-overhauled search functionality: the default job filters were replaced with an AJAX implementation of the jQuery Chosen dropdown plugin.
+search functionality: the default job filters were replaced with an AJAX implementation of the jQuery Chosen dropdown plugin.

 parallax banner: implemented with parallax.js, a jQuery plugin.